bostontrader/bookwerx-core/README.md

 #Introduction

-The purpose of this package is to provide an API that supports multi-currency bookkeeping, using the good-ole double-entry model.
+The purpose of **bookwerx-core** is to provide an API that supports multi-currency bookkeeping, using the good-ole double-entry model, slightly adapted to squeeze in multiple currencies.
+It uses [node](https://nodejs.org), [express](http://expressjs.com/), and [mongodb](https://www.mongodb.com/).

+Any application that deals with "money" (fiat, precious metals, cryptocoins) will quickly encounter the need for bookkeeping.
+Rolling your own methods are as usual, easier said than done, so perhaps  you can save yourself some grief and enjoy **bookwerx-core** instead.

 With this API, the user can: